Imperial examination: Song dynasty (960–1279)

 Since 937, by the decision of the Emperor Taizu of Song, the palace examination was supervised by the emperor himself.
 In 992, the practice of anonymous submission of papers during the palace examination was introduced; it was spread to the departmental examinations in 1007, and to the prefectural level in 1032.
-From 1037 on, it was forbidden for examiners to supervise examinations in their home prefecture.
+Starting in 1037, it was forbidden for examiners to supervise examinations in their home prefecture.
 Examiners and high officials were also forbidden from contacting each other prior to the exams.
 The practice of recopying papers in order to prevent revealing the candidate's calligraphy was introduced at the capital and departmental level in 1015, and in the prefectures in 1037.

 In 1009, Emperor Zhenzong of Song (r.
 997–1022) introduced quotas on degrees awarded.
 In 1090, only 40 degrees were awarded to 3,000 candidates in Fuzhou, which meant only one degree would be awarded for every 75 candidates.
 The quota system became even more stringent in the 13th century when only one percent of candidates were allowed to pass the prefectural examination.
 Even graduates of the lowest tier of examinations represented an elite class.

 In 1071, Emperor Shenzong of Song (r.
 1067–1085) abolished the classicist as well as various other examinations on law and arithmetics.
 The jinshi examination became the primary gateway to officialdom.
 Judicial and classicist examinations were revived shortly after.
 However the judicial examination was classified as a special examination and not many people took the classicist examination.
 The oral version of the classicist exam was abolished.
 Other special examinations for household and family member of officials, Minister of Personnel, and subjects such as history as applied to current affairs (shiwu ce, Policy Questions), translation, and judicial matters were also administered by the state.
 Policy Questions became an essential part of following examinations.
-An exam called the cewen which focused on contemporary matters such as politics, economics, and military affairs was introduced.
+An exam called the cewen, which focused on contemporary matters such as politics, economics, and military affairs, was introduced.

 Various reforms or attempts to reform the examination system were made during the Song dynasty by individuals such as Fan Zhongyan, Zhu Xi, and by Wang Anshi.
 Wang and Zhu successfully argued that poems and rhapsodies should be excluded from the examinations because they were of no use to administration or cultivation of virtue.
 The poetry section of the examination was removed in the 1060s.
 Fan's memorial to the throne initiated a process which lead to major educational reform through the establishment of a comprehensive public school system.